Start of season 12th April

 We intend initially to set up the two lawns as per last year and then when conditions allow we can divide the large lawn into two half lawns giving us a total of three lawns.

 We are hoping via the Google calendar booking system to establish club session periods where any member may sign up and join a group of five others where partners will be chosen at random.
 Bookings will be available from 9.00am on Sundays for the following week.

 We are hoping to be back to normal from 17th May when up to 30 people can meet outdoors.

 There are some important changes to the system this year.

-Tuesdays from 2pm to 5pm and Saturdays from 10am to 12 noon have been allocated to Club Sessions which are set aside for the use of anyone who doesn't want to phone around or email others to find a playing partner.
+Tuesdays from 2.15pm to 4.15pm, Wednesdays from 10.00am to 12 noon and 2.15pm to 4.15pm, Thursdays from 2.15pm to 4.15pm and Saturdays from 10am to 12 noon have been allocated to Club Sessions which are set aside for the use of anyone who doesn't want to phone around or email others to find a playing partner.
 The RED block indicates the large lawn and the BLUE the small one.
 Please look at the accompanying instructions for booking these sessions.

 This year sessions are set at 2 hours long.

 Pre-booking for the coming week opens at 9am on the Sunday.